Blue Grass Fish & Wildlife Area

 - Blue Grass FWA is closed to fishing during the regular south zone waterfowl hunting seasons.

-- Blue Grass Fish & Wildlife Area provides approximately 600 acres of water in 28 pits.
+- Blue Grass FWA provides approximately 600 acres of water in 28 pits.

-- An 18-inch size limit for largemouth bass and 2 fish bag limit is in effect on Blue Grass Pit and Loon Pit.
+- An 18-inch size limit for largemouth bass and two-fish bag limit is in effect on Blue Grass Pit and Loon Pit.
 There is a 14-inch size limit for largemouth bass on all other pits.
 All other state size and bag limits apply.

 - Fishing for largemouth bass, black and white crappie, catfish and muskie is common.
 Other species, such as bluegill, redear and river species, are present.